VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 </summary>
 <div class="hx-p-4">

 The "mass coordinate" is the mass of the star enclosed within a zone.
-So at the center, its zero, and and at the surface, it's the total mass of the star.
+So at the center, it's zero, and and at the surface, it's the total mass of the star.
 In MESA, you can access this using `s% m(k)`, where `k` is the zone index (1-indexed; probably your looping variable).
 Thankfully, this quantity is already in cgs units.

 </div>
 </details>